kaidokert/PlotJuggler/COMPILE.md

 Dependencies in Windows are managed either using [conan](https://conan.io/) or [vcpkg](https://vcpkg.io/en/index.html)

-The rest of this section assumes that you installed You need to install first [Qt](https://www.qt.io/download-open-source) and [git](https://desktop.github.com/).
+First, you need to install [Qt5](https://www.qt.io/download-open-source) and [git](https://desktop.github.com/).

 **Visual studio 2019 (16)**, that is part of the Qt 5.15.x installation,